metocean/SAET_master/README.md

 ## 1. INTRODUCTION<a name="id1"> </a><small>[(index)](#id0)</small>

+SAET is a software for the extraction and analysis of coastlines using satellite images from the Sentinel-2 series (levels 1C and 2A) and Landsat 8-9 (collection 2, levels 1 and 2).
+It is primarily focused on studying the impact of coastal storms, allowing the determination of the coastline position before and after the storm to evaluate its effects.
+Although this is its main function, SAET can also be used for temporal analysis and to study the evolution of any event (natural or anthropogenic).
+Its main features are as follows:

+- Direct access to official satellite image servers: ESA and USGS.
+- Download and processing of entire scenes, allowing coverage of large areas affected by storms.
+- Numerous configuration parameters (different types of water indices, segmentation thresholds, etc.) that make SAET a highly flexible software capable of adapting to different scene conditions.
+- Visualization of QUICKLOOK images in HTML format.
+- Activation of offline Sentinel-2 images from within the software.
+- Output of coastlines in shapefile format (point and line) in the WGS84 spatial reference system (EPSG: 4326).

 This software has been developed as part of the ECFAS (European Coastal Flood Awareness System) project by the Geo-Environmental Cartography and Remote Sensing Group (CGAT) at the Universitat Politècnica de València, Spain.
 It contains the core algorithm for shoreline extraction at a sub-pixel level.
 For detailed information on the algorithm, please refer to the following papers:

 - Palomar-Vázquez, J.; Pardo-Pascual, J.E.; Almonacid-Caballer, J.; Cabezas-Rabadán, C. Shoreline Analysis and Extraction Tool (SAET): A New Tool for the Automatic Extraction of Satellite-Derived Shorelines with Subpixel Accuracy. *Remote Sens.* 2023, 15, 3198. https://doi.org/10.3390/rs15123198